Install with Docker

 The permission setup is important: nginx worker processes run as nobody while

-the Factory Worker runs as root.
+the worker runs as root.
 Both need read/write access to the cache file

 and Unix socket.